kimberly1295/kimberly1295.github.io/_posts/2016-3-16-EmbeddableReporting.md

 5. From the `VCAP_SERVICES`, under the `DASHDB`, copy the `username`, `password`, `jdbcurl` values of the dashDB service.

-5. Enter the following credentials:
+5. Enter the credentials of the following:
 	||||
 	|---|---|---|
 		| **Name** | ERS |